agrison/ocamail/README.md

 ##Compile and run

-Using ocamlfind and ocamlc
+Using `ocamlfind` and `ocamlc`

     $ ocamlfind ocamlc -package unix -package str -linkpkg ocamail.ml -o ocamail
 	$ ./ocamail
 	OCaMail - Binding on 0.0.0.0:25.
     OCaMail - Waiting for client.

+In case you don't have sufficient right to bind to `0.0.0.0` you might run the process with `sudo`

+	$ sudo ./ocamail
+	OCaMail - Binding on 0.0.0.0:25.
+    OCaMail - Waiting for client.

-Or directly using ocaml
+Or directly using `ocaml`

     $ ocaml ocamail.ml
 	OCaMail - Binding on 0.0.0.0:25.